 The lack of HR competencies is indeed departed from supply conditions in the job vacancy market which are still limited.
 So when HR joins the company, some of them are less competent and it becomes the responsibility of the company concerned to develop management practices that effectively can improve employees' knowledge and skills.
 Yet, this human capital is at the level of the individual, and less adequate for organizational learning.
 To realize learning at an organizational level, the individual must exchange and share knowledge, skills, and experience with other members of the organization.
-Here, the role of social networks and patterns of interaction will occur in the work process among colleagues, employees and managers (internal social capital), and among employees especially the leadership and the stakeholders (external social capital).
-Social capital is formed to facilitate coordination, increase the quality of communication, sharing of information and knowledge, which in turn, served to increase organizational performance.
+Here, the role of social networks and patterns of interaction will occur in the work process among colleagues, employees and managers (internal social capital), and among employees especially the leadership and the stakeholders (external social capital), which in turn, served to increase organizational performance.
 In setting BPRS (Bank Pembiayaan Rakyat Syariah/Sharia Islamic Bank of Social Financing), relational work systems that affect performance outcomes through its positive influence of social capital are important to be applied in accordance with BPRS characteristics.
 As the study that has been done before, in carrying out marketing activities, many BPRS merely rely on employees (including directors) who have a connection with the external community.
 Therefore, it is important for the BPRS to design and implement human resource management practices that can support and facilitate the formation of internal and external social capital.

 Internally, besides innate competencies and limitations of diverse employee training opportunities, it is also found the existence of a potential employee intention to move to Islamic banks.
-This is in line with the statement of Bank Indonesia Deputy Governor Halim Alamsyah on national consensus Association of Indonesian Islamic banks (Dakwatuna.com, 2012), that the limitations of qualified human resources lead to employee turnover to be expertise in the field of Islamic financial.
+This is in line with the statement of Bank Indonesia Deputy Governor Halim Alamsyah on national consensus Association of Indonesian Islamic banks, that the limitations of qualified human resources lead to employee turnover to be expertise in the field of Islamic financial.
 That is why, it is important to have codification of knowledge and experience of individuals stored in the system, database, and manual of companies.
 As a result, the company can still maintain its knowledge if the potential employee leaves the company.
 In the banking industry, organizational capital can be an important asset to be enhanced for the characteristics of banking services which are highly standardized and repetitive.